ashkan-pirmani/fl-kit/pages/fl_use_cases/template_v1.3.md

     <div class="content-section">
       <h4><span class="content-section-icon">📝</span> What to Document</h4>
       <ul>
-        <li><strong>Algorithm Selection:</strong> List all algorithms tested - both federated (FedAvg, FedProx, etc.) and baselines (centralized, local-only).
+        <li><strong>Algorithm Selection:</strong> List all algorithms tested, both federated (FedAvg, FedProx, etc.) and baselines (centralized, local-only).
 Describe your model architecture in detail.
 Explain hyperparameter choices and how you tuned them.
 Document training schedules (number of rounds, local epochs, batch sizes, early stopping).</li>
         <li><strong>Evaluation and Success Criteria:</strong> Define your primary metric (the ONE number you will use to judge success) and secondary metrics.
 Explain how evaluation happens: where are models tested (centrally or at each client), how do you aggregate local performance metrics, and how do you ensure test data never leaked into training.
 Compare federated performance to three baselines: (1) centralized, (2) local-only, (3) simpler methods.</li>
         <li><strong>Fairness Analysis:</strong> Do results hold across all clients, or do some sites get worse predictions?
-Report performance stratified by client size, class balance, or other relevant factors.
-Check fairness: do results hold across all clients, or do some sites get worse predictions?</li>
+Report performance stratified by client size, class balance, or other relevant factors.</li>
         <li><strong>Threat Model and Controls:</strong> Identify potential adversaries (honest-but-curious server, malicious clients, external attackers, insiders) and attack vectors (model inversion, membership inference, gradient leakage, Byzantine updates).
 List implemented defenses (secure aggregation, encryption, differential privacy, access logging).</li>
         <li><strong>Privacy Guarantees:</strong> What protection is actually provided?
 If using differential privacy: document privacy budget accounting.
 For simulations: note how threat model differs from live deployment.
 Be transparent about what is and is not protected.</li>
         <li><strong>Reproducibility:</strong> Set and document random seeds for reproducibility.
 Note any sources of non-determinism (GPU operations, asynchronous updates, client ordering effects).
 Document software versions, hardware specs, dependencies.</li>